RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

    :answer_c: n
    :answer_d: Error, you cannot combine all those things together.
    :correct: a
-   :feedback_a: Yes, s[1] is y and the index of n is 5, so 5 y characters
+   :feedback_a: Yes, s[1] is y and the index of n is 5, so 5 y characters.
+It is important to realize that the index method has precedence over the repetition operator.
+Repetition is done last.
    :feedback_b: Close.
 5 is not repeated, it is the number of times to repeat.
    :feedback_c: This expression uses the index of n
    :feedback_d: This is fine, the repetition operator used the result of indexing and the index method.